oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

 ```
 create-pv-pvc.sh
 ```
-The you should delete the resources for your sample domain, correct the value in that file and rerun the commands to create the pv/pvc and the credential before you attampt to rerun
+Then you should [delete the resources for your sample domain](../../delete-domain/README.md), correct the value in that file and rerun the commands to create the pv/pvc and the credential before you attempt to rerun
 ```
 create-domain.sh
 ```